Creating keys and paths

 Let us first look at the zkProver’s storage parameters.

-In the Storage SM, the keys and values are strings of 256 bits.
-Keys will henceforth be represented as 256-bit unsigned integers, which are quadruples of 64-bit field elements.
+In the Storage SM, keys and values are strings of 256 bits.
+Keys are henceforth represented as 256-bit unsigned integers that are quadruples of 64-bit field elements.
 For example:

 where each \(\text{Key}_{\mathbf{i}} \in \mathbb{F}_p\), where \(p = 2^{64} - 2^{32} + 1\).

-In fact, almost every other 256-bit value in the Storage is expressed in the form of a quadruple of 64-bit field elements.
+In fact, almost every other 256-bit value in storage is expressed in the form of a quadruple of 64-bit field elements.

 In the key-value pair SMT context of our storage design, a key uniquely identifies a leaf.
 And it is because, although values can change, keys do not.

 Keys must consequently be generated deterministically, and in such a way that there are no collisions.
-That is, there must be a one-to-correspondence between keys and leaves.
+That is, there must be a one-to-one correspondence between keys and leaves.

 Paths are therefore strings of bits, and are derived from keys in a very specific way.